Death Wobble Jeep: What It Is, Why It Happens, and How to Fix It

 How It Affects Jeep Owners

-Thousands of Jeep owners report experiencing this issue.
+Many Jeep owners have reported this experience over the years, especially in models with solid front axles.
 According to a 2019 FCA (Fiat Chrysler Automobiles) report, complaints about the death wobble peaked after the release of the Jeep Wrangler JL model in 2018.
-The issue isn’t new, but awareness has grown through forums and social media.
+While the issue has been around for a while, owner awareness and discussions have increased thanks to online communities.

 What Causes the Death Wobble in Jeeps?